StrawHatXYZ/website/src/content/post/privacy_policy_app.md

 Discover is firmly committed to the security and protection of personal information of our Users and their contacts.
 This Privacy Policy describes how Discover will collect, use, share and process personal information.

 By accepting the Discover Privacy Policy and/or using the Services You consent to the collection, use, sharing and processing of personal information as described herein.
-The user can request their data to be deleted at any time, by reaching out to us at [hello@strawhat.xyz]
+If You provide us with personal information about someone else, You confirm that they are aware that You have provided their information and that they consent to our use of their information according to our Privacy Policy.
+You may opt-out at any time to prevent further use of the information shared via the Services.

 ## PERSONAL INFORMATION COLLECTED

 ### USER PROFILE

 In order to create a user profile, You must register Your first name, last name email address and phone number.
-Additional information that may be provided at Your option include, but is not limited to, photo, gender, street address and zip code, country of residence, Twitter address and a short status message.
+Additional information that may be provided at Your option include, but is not limited to, photo, gender, street address and zip code, country of residence, professional website, Facebook page, Twitter address and a short status message.
 Discover may supplement the information provided by You with information from third parties and add it to the information provided by You e.g. demographic information and additional contact information that is publicly available.

 ### INSTALLATION AND USE